 Here at G&G, we have used the general term ‘Hatha’ (which literally translates as ‘Yoga’) to describe our softer sessions.
 This style of class is accessible to all and we recommend it for beginners who wish to develop a good grounding in yoga's essential elements.

 ‘Vinyasa’ translates to ‘flow’.
-This is breath synchronised with movement.
+This is breath synchronised with movement, similar to Ashtanga Yoga.
 Our Vinyasa yoga classes will guide you through a variety of postures that incorporate the power of breath.
 Inhale and exhale as you transition from one posture to the next without interruption.
 This continuous flow can be a challenge for beginners but it’s perfect if you’re looking for a chance to develop.
 If you’re new to yoga, we suggest trying a few slower classes before Vinyasa to get to know the essential postures.

 Slow Flow & Beginners Vinyasa are two variations on Vinyasa Yoga - perfect for students who want to take it a little slower but enjoy the fluidity of Vinyasa.